Blasts at Russian "Kristall" explosives plant followed by fire | DW | 01.06.2019

-At least 19 people were injured at the Dzerzhinsk plant about 400 kilometres (250 miles) east of Moscow after explosions were followed by a fire.
+Two have been reported missing and at least 19 people injured at the Dzerzhinsk plant about 400 kilometres (250 miles) east of Moscow after explosions were followed by a fire.
 The cause of the blasts was not clear.

 Five people were working inside the plant on Saturday when the explosions occurred, emergency crews reported.